-Tell something abron_op_het_veldout yourself?
+Tell something about yourself?

 My name is Ron and I’m from the Netherlands.
 I did both my bachelor and master in Electrical Engineering at the University of Technology Eindhoven.
 During my master thesis I focused on the handling of occlusions in an object detection system using computer vision and machine learning, my resulting paper got published by SPIE.
 For the past two years I have been traveling through several countries and I didn’t want to go back home, that’s how I ended up in Nuremberg.
 Further hobbies are cooking (to be honest, mostly eating) and fitness.